The European Journalism Centre

 Maastricht, 20 November 2017

-The European Journalism Centre is proud to announce the winners of the third and final round of the Global Health Journalism Grant Programme for Germany.
+The European Journalism Centre is proud to announce the winners of the third round of the Global Health Journalism Grant Programme for Germany.
 A combined total of more than €94,000 will be awarded to six projects that advance reporting on health-related topics and bring innovative storytelling on global health issues to a wider public in Germany and beyond.

 The winning projects have received endorsement from major media outlets in Germany such as RTL and n-tv, Geo Magazine, WDR, Die Welt and N24, Zeit Online and WIRED Germany.